CSCI-4611-Spring-2022/Assignment-3/README.md

 #### 8. Morphing the Earthquake Positions

-Similar to the globe geometry, you will need to create a second position variable for each earthquake marker using the `Earth.convertLatLongToSphere()` method.
-Both of these positions are stored using `Vector3`, so you can use the `lerpVectors()` function described in the "Useful Math" section to morph between them at the same time as the map and globe.
+Similar to the globe geometry, you will need to add member variables for the map and globe positions in the `EarthquakeMarker` class using the `Earth.convertLatLongToSphere()` method.
+Both of these positions should be stored using `Vector3`, so you can use the `lerpVectors()` function described in the "Useful Math" section to morph between them at the same time as the map and globe.

 - The earthquakes must appear on the sphere in the correct geographical locations.
 However, note that they may not lie exactly on the mesh if it has too few rows and columns.